privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 # IRMA client

-This plugin allows your IRMA flow to communicate with a back-end.
+This plugin for `irma-core` allows your IRMA flow to communicate with a back-end.
 It is highly configurable for use in many different setups.
+This plugin takes care of initiating most of the transitions to the `irma-core` state machine.

 ## Usage